cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

-> ✅ **Covered secondary indexes can reduce conflicts (or can backfire on primary materialization key (PK)TODO:**
+> ✅ **Covered secondary indexes can reduce conflicts (or can aggravate them!)**
 >
-> - Secondary indexes have separate locking scopes.
-Storing additional columns in an index can affect lock contention in both directions - storing enough columns to avoid an index join can prevent contention on the PK, but storing too much can cause index scans to block on locks that might not be necessary.
+> - The main reason to use a covered index is to improve SQL performance by avoiding an index join.
-> - Covered indexes that avoid index joins.
+> - Since secondary indexes have separate locking scopes, storing additional columns in an index also affects lock contention in both directions - potentially helping or aggravating PK contention!
-> - But careful: secondary index can also aggravate PK contention
+> - Storing enough columns to avoid an index join can prevent contention on the PK, but storing too many columns can cause index scans to block on locks that may not be necessary.